openshift/installer/docs/user/openstack/README.md

 #### Defining a MachineSet That Uses Multiple Networks

 To define a MachineSet with multiple networks, the `primarySubnet` value in the `providerSpec` must be set to the OpenStack subnet that you want the Kubernetes endpoints of the nodes to be published on.
-For most use cases, this is the same subnet as the [machinesSubnet](./customization.md#cluster-scoped-properties) in the `install-config.yaml`.
+For most use cases, this is the same subnet(s) as the subnets listed in [controlPlanePort](./customization.md#cluster-scoped-properties) in the `install-config.yaml`.

  After you set the subnet, add all of the networks that you want to attach to your machines to the `Networks` list in `providerSpec`.
 You must also add the network that the primary subnet is part of to this list.